donabrams/gulp-monorepo/README.md

 ========
 Without any config, packager will do the below:

+It will look to see if there is a `package.json` next to the file or between the file and the root `package.json` (finds the nearest `package.json` that isn't the root)

+If there isn't:

 1. Every file will be flattened (folder nesting ignored) and put in it's own directory
-2. The directory name will be the kabob case version of the file name (assumes files names are camel case).
+2. The directory name will be the kabob-case version of the file name (assumes files names are camel case).
-3. A `package.json` will be generated with keys `name` matching the directory name and `version` matching the nearest `package.json` `version`
+3. A `package.json` will be generated with keys `name` matching the directory name and `version` matching the root `package.json` `version`
 4. The `dependencies` of the `package.json` file will be generated analyzing the require/imports in the file and including all non-static packages.
 Versions will be pulled from the nearest `package.json`.
 If a package is missing a dependency, an error will be thrown.
 Node native module are ignored unless there is a matching dependency with the same name in the nearest package.json.

-(Note: If you don't want a single package per file, see config param `rollIntoNearest`)
+If there is:

+1. It rebases files relative to that nearest `package.json`
+2. Determining package name: If the nearest `package.json` has a name, it uses that as the package name.
+Otherwise, it uses the kebab-case name of the immediate directory holding the `package.json`  as the package name (and `scope` may only applied).
+3. Determining package version: If the nearest `package.json` has a version it uses that.
+Otherwise, it pulls the version from the root `package.json`.
+4. Determining dependencies: If the nearest `package.json` has dependencies defined and one is missing for a non-dev file it will error.
+Otherwise it will "pull" dependencies from the root `package.json` dependencies.
+5. Determining devDependencies: If the nearest `package.json` has devDependencies defined, it will error if one is missing in a dev file (marked via `filters`).
+Otherwise it will "pull" devDependencies from the root `package.json` devDependencies.

 Example
 -------